Qobil7337/firebase-flutter/README.md

    (You’ll come back here after setting up Android package names / iOS bundle ids / Facebook App.)

+# Flutter fire
+run: dart pub global activate flutterfire_cli then, add it to path open your terminal config: nano ~/.zshrc

+Add this line at the bottom:
+  export PATH="$PATH":"$HOME/.pub-cache/bin"

+Then save and reload your shell: source ~/.zshrc

+Test it works:
+  flutterfire --version

+Then, run:
+  flutterfire configure
+if you see error: ERROR: The FlutterFire CLI currently requires the official Firebase CLI to also be installed then, you need to install The FlutterFire CLI (flutterfire configure) depends on the official Firebase CLI (the Node.js command-line tool) to talk to your Firebase account.

+run npm install -g firebase-tools
+Check it’s installed: firebase --version

+Log into Firebase
+run firebase login

+Once logged in, verify your projects list: firebase projects:list

+Re-run FlutterFire configure
+flutterfire configure

+select platforms

+// this one is not nessesary if you use flutter fire
 # Create apps in Firebase (Android & iOS)
 Android
 1. In Firebase Console → Project Overview → Project settings → under your apps section click Android icon to add Android app.